 This post may contain affiliate links.
 Please read our disclosure policy.

-A plate filled with glazed Italian Christmas cookies.
+A plate filled with Italian Christmas cookies.

 Italian traditions

-• Bite sized.
+• Bite-sized.
 They’re so cute and bite-sized – great for parties and cookie plates.

 Ingredients

-• sugar
+• ยฝ cup granulated sugar

-• almond extract – Traditional Italian Christmas cookies use anise extract, which tastes a bit like black licorice.
+• 1 teaspoon almond extract – Traditional Italian Christmas cookies use anise extract, which tastes a bit like black licorice.
 I opted to use almond extract, but lemon extract, vanilla extract, or orange extract can also be used.

-• baking powder
+• 2 teaspoons baking powder

-• salt
+• pinch of salt

-• salt
+• pinch of salt

-• heavy cream – or milk
+• 3-4 tablespoons heavy whipping cream or milk – warmed

 • Christmas sprinkles – I love the classic Christmas nonpareils sprinkles or other holiday sprinkles.
 Red or green sugar crystal sprinkles would also work.